Taos HIVE Hackathons!

 I’m interested, what do I do?

 Our first hackathon, focused on connection in community, is slated to occur on Saturday June 8th, 2024 from 9AM - 7PM with tasty food and snacks provided.
 Including amazing vegan and gluten free options.
-There will be space available to relax and recharge, and more perks (stay tuned!).
+There will be space available to relax and recharge, and plenty of breaks.

 We are limiting registration to 35 participants so that we have enough space to accommodate teams comfortably.
 Hope to see you there!